andrewcooke/choochoo/docs/daily-use.md

 To list all available constants:

-    > ch2 constants
+    > ch2 constants show

 For the default configuration this should include `FTHR.Bike` which is the FTHR used for the `Bike` activity group.

-To set a glibal value use:
+To set a global value use:

-    > ch2 constants --set FTHR.Bike 154
+    > ch2 constants set FTHR.Bike 154

 You can also set a value from a particular date, list and delete values.
 See `ch2 constants -h` and `ch2 help constants` for more